-Format Warning Please refer to the instructions in this document regarding the formatting of the code and the exchanged messages with the server.
+Format Warning Please refer to the instructions in this document regarding the formatting of the code and the format of the messages.

 Lamport Timestamps represent a simple algorithm to partially order distributed events.
-The rules that this algorithm follows were determined by L. Lamport1.
+The rules that this algorithm follow were determined by L. Lamport1.
 Distributed processes that implement Lamport timestamps satisfy the so-called clock consistency condition: if event A happens before event B, then event A's logical clock arrives before event B's.
 Therefore, if event A's logical clock comes before event B's logical clock, then A may have happened before or at the same time as B, but not after B.

-Vector Clocks represent an extension of Lamport timestamps in that they guarantee the strong clock consistency condition which, additionally to the clock consistency condition, dictates that if the clock of one event arrives before another, then, that event happened before the other, i.e., it is a two-way condition.
-This is achieved by holding a vector of n logical clocks in each process (where n is the number of processes) and by including these values in all inter-process messages.
+Vector Clocks represent an extension of Lamport timestamps.
+They guarantee the strong clock consistency condition which, additionally to the clock consistency condition, dictates that if the clock of one event arrives before another, then, that event happened before the other, i.e., it is a two-way condition.
+This is achieved by holding a vector of n logical clocks in each process (where n is the number of processes) and by including these values in all inter-process communication.